-As can be seen, this sector has run at a deficit since 1990, gradually increasing, but mostly being offset by the favourable Trade Balance up to 2002, and thus has not attracting concern.
+As can be seen, this sector has run at a deficit since 1990, gradually increasing, but mostly being offset by the favourable Trade Balance up to 2002, and thus has not attracted concern.

-There followed a short-term recovery until early 2004, after which the Rand dropped below its Trade Weighted Value.
+There followed a short-term recovery until early 2004, after which the Rand strengthened below its Trade Weighted Value trendline computed earlier in this study.

-From then, the Service Account Deficit more than trebled to hit a record R137bn (q.a.) in 3rd Quarter 2008 and a record annual deficit of R126bn for the full year 2008.
+From then, the Service Account Deficit more than trebled to hit a record R137bn (g.a.) in 3rd Quarter 2008 and a record annual deficit of R126bn for the full year 2008.